 I will take a threefold view of our subject.
-First, here are the people of God pastorally described, "little flock;" secondly, the royal favor shown, "it is your Father's good pleasure to give you the kingdom;" thirdly, the way in which the Lord has bestowed this kingdom, "according to his good pleasure."
+First, here are the people of God pastorally described-" little flock ;" secondly, the royal favour shown,-" it is your Father's good pleasure to give you the kingdom ;" thirdly, the way in which the Lord hath bestowed this kingdom,-" according to his good pleasure."